 Luna Park, which opened in 2010 and is run by the same folks behind Victorian Gardens, also has a bunch of family-friendly rides.
-If you've been to Victorian Gardens, many of them will be familiar, including the Happy Swing and the Big Top Express.
+If you've been to Victorian Gardens, many of them will be familiar, including the Seaside Swing and the Big Top Express.
 Although it's located outside of the park on the boardwalk, Luna also manages the beautifully restored B&B Carousell, a true must-see.
 Looking for more of a thrill?
-There are a bunch of high-octane rides like the Cyclone, which is No. 26 on our list of 100 things to do with kids before they grow up, and the Thunderbolt roller coaster.
+There are a bunch of high-octane rides like the Cyclone, which is No. 26 on our list of 100 things to do with kids before they grow up, and the Thunderbolt.
+The Endeavor makes its high-speed, fast spinning debut this season, too.
 Prices are steep so check out all of your options online before you go so you don't faint at the tab once you're there.

 Catch a Ballgame